 Anonymous.
 Parallels between tissue repair and embryo morphogenesis: a conceptual framework.
 Global Health 2006, 16: 4.
 Accessed 29 March 2012.
 Available: http://www.globalizationandhealth.com/

 Nomenclature and Units

-The International Code of Botanical Nomenclature, the International Code of Zoological Nomenclature, the International Code of Nomenclature of Bacteria and the International Code of Nomenclature for Cultivated Plants must be followed for the biological nomenclature.
+For biological nomenclature, the conventions of the International Code of Botanical Nomenclature, the International Code of Nomenclature of Bacteria, and the International Code of Zoological Nomenclature must be followed.

 Scientific names of all biological creatures (crops, plants, insects, birds, mammals, etc.) must be mentioned in parentheses at first use of their English term.